 Autumn Leaves is a very well known jazz standard song.
 It was composed by Joseph Kosma in 1946 for the movie Les Portes de la Nuit.
-The original title was Les Feuilles Mortes.
+The original title was Les Feuilles Mortes (in French please!).
 English lyrics and title by Johnny Mercer in 1949.

 Jazzmen will usually want to play this one in G minor.
 Guitarists, you have be warned!
-So many of us tend to play it in the “Fakebook key”, which is E minor / G Major.
-If you want to avoid a little surprise at a jam session (or a bad experience) just be prepared to play Autumn Leaves in G minor / Bb major, like the grownups. (-:
+So many of us tend to play it in the “Fakebook key”, which is E minor / G Major, with the first chord being Am7.
+If you want to avoid a little surprise at a jam session (or a bad experience) just be prepared to play Autumn Leaves in G minor / Bb major, like the grownups do. (-:

-It’s also advisable to learn the "classic" intro.
-It’s just a bass riff that does 1-b3-5-6 (and back down), defining a Gm6 chord.
+It’s also advisable to learn the classic introduction to Autumn Leaves.
+It’s just a bass riff that goes 1-b3-5-6 (and back down), defining a Gm6 chord.
 You can hear it on the Cannonball recording.
 When I play gigs as a leader, I often simply start this riff and the other musicians come in whenever they like.
 (See below for PDF and mp3 clip of intro suggestions for jazz guitarists…)

 The whole song stays pretty much in the same key (and it’s related major) throughout.
-There’s not reallly any “funny business” going anywhere, except for that little “III-VI-II-V" going to Eb in the few last bars.
+There’s not really any “funny business” going anywhere, except for that little “III-VI-II-V” turnaround going to Eb in the few last bars.
 You’ll have to shed it a little.

 I find this piece allows for a lot of freedom in improvisation.
 It also lends itself to many styles.
-I personally play that tune from ballad to up-swing in 5/4!
+I personally play that tune all over the place, from a ballad tempo all the way to some up-swing in 5/4 time!

 Autumn Leaves: Introduction